 Crossing the Asia bridge from Discovery Island, you enter Asia through the village of Anandapur, a veritable collage of Asian themes inspired by the architecture and ruins of India, Thailand, Indonesia, and Nepal.
 Situated near the bank of the Discovery River and surrounded by lush vegetation, Anandapur provides access to a gibbon exhibit and to Asia's two feature attractions, the Kali River Rapids whitewater raft ride and the Maharajah Jungle Trek.
-Also in Asia is Flights of Wonder, an educational production about birds.
+Also in Asia is Flights of Wonder, a bird show.

-Expedition Everest -- yep, another mountain, and at 200 feet, the tallest in Florida -- is a super-headliner roller coaster.
-You board an old mountain railway destined for the foot of Mount Everest that ends up racing both forward and backward through caverns and frigid canyons en route to paying a social call on the Abominable Snowman.
-Expedition Everest is billed as a "family thrill ride," which means simply that it's more like Big Thunder Mountain Railroad than like Rock 'n' Roller Coaster.
+Expedition Everest—yep, another mountain, and at 200 feet, the tallest in Florida—is a super-headliner roller coaster.
+You board an old mountain railway destined for the foot of Mount Everest and end up racing both forward and backward through caverns and frigid canyons en route to paying a social call on the Abominable Snowman.
+Expedition Everest is billed as a “family thrill ride,” which means simply that it’s more like Big Thunder Mountain Railroad than Rock 'n' Roller Coaster.